-Although much of Craters of the Moon National Monument is covered by young lava flows, it supports a surprising diversity of plant communities.
+Although much of Craters of the Moon is covered by young lava flows, it supports a surprising diversity of plant communities.
 Uniquely adapted plants and a variety of abundant vegetation can be found here.

-Over 750 different types of plants (taxa) have been identified in the Monument.
+Over 750 different types of plants (taxa) have been identified in the park.
 Vegetation in different successional stages can be found on lava flows, in cinder areas, on kipukas, and in mountain and riparian areas.
 Many unique plants have developed ways to adapt and to survive the extreme conditions they face here.

 The types and density of vegetation vary considerably and depend on such factors as geology, availability of soil and water, aspect, air temperature, and exposure to wind.
 The density of vegetation on lava flows depends primarily on the amount of soil available.
 Although lava flow surfaces support only lichens, vascular plants are able to grow in depressions on those surfaces.
 When basalt rock is very young, the only soil available is whatever blows into cracks and fractures.
 As soil develops within these cracks over time, vegetation can begin to grow.
 The depth of crevices, cracks, and depressions fixes the amount of soil and moisture that can be held.
 The size of the crack also determines the types of plants that will grow and what degree of protection they will have from harsh climactic conditions, such as extreme air temperatures and exposure to high winds.